Skip to main content

 Cost Optimization

-• Karpenter: Use Karpenter instead of the legacy Cluster Autoscaler.
+• Karpenter instead of using legacy Cluster Autoscaler.
 It provisions exact-match compute nodes faster and more cost-efficiently based on pending pod requirements.

-• Kubecost: Install Kubecost to gain granular visibility into your cluster spending.
+• Kubecost to gain granular visibility into your cluster spending.
 It allows you to track costs down to the specific Namespace, Deployment, or Pod level.

 2. Subnet Sizing Errors: When provisioning VPCs manually for EKS, engineers often make their subnets too small (like a /24 subnet).
 Because every single Pod in EKS gets its own real AWS IP address (via the VPC CNI), you will run out of IP addresses very quickly.
 Always use larger subnets (e.g., /19 or /20).